twisterarmy/book/README.md

 # The twister p2p book

-Community-driven guide for [twister p2p](http://twister.net.co/) microblogging platform, based on Wiki data from various community [repositories](https://github.com/orgs/twisterarmy/repositories).
-It uses the [mdBook](https://github.com/rust-lang/mdBook) builder written in Rust to create a static HTML book, which is also available for online reading at [twisterarmy.github.io](https://twisterarmy.github.io/book) website.
+Community-driven guide for [twister p2p](http://twister.net.co/), based on Wiki data from various community [repositories](https://github.com/orgs/twisterarmy/repositories).
+It uses the [mdBook](https://github.com/rust-lang/mdBook) builder to create a static HTML book, which is also available for online reading at [twisterarmy.github.io](https://twisterarmy.github.io/book) website.

 ## Download